Human Shadow Etched in Stone: Hiroshima Branch of Sumitomo Bank

-It was not totally destroyed in the bombing of August 6, 1945.
-While the interior was destroyed, the exterior remained.
-The coin room was not damaged, and the cash and passbooks remained.
-Papers inside the building were blown as far away as Numata-cho by the blast.
+The building was severely damaged in the bombing of August 6, 1945.
+Although most of the building's interior was destroyed, the coin room, cash, and passbooks were undamaged.
+Papers from inside the building were blown as far away as Numata-cho by the blast.

 On the morning of the bombing, the bank was to be open as usual.
 Most of the employees were on their way to the office when the bomb was dropped.
 There were 29 employees killed immediately (including those in the branch and those on their way to work), 40 were injured and none missing.
 Some of the survivors died within a few days from radiation sickness, while others worked until retirement.
 Passersby took refuge in the building as it was close to ground zero, and a large number of bodies were recovered.

-The branch reopened after the war, and the entrance soon became a famous landmark of the damage caused by the atomic bombing.
-It was officially recognized by Hiroshima City as an A-bomb site.
-In those days, the shadow was called "Human Shadow of Death".
-According to a testimony, it was the second most famous sight next to the Atomic Bomb Dome.
-Sumitomo Bank went to great lengths to preserve the shadow.
-In 1959 they built a fence surrounding the stone, and in 1967 they covered the stone with tempered glass to prevent deterioration.
+After the war, the Hiroshima Branch reopened.
+"The Human Shadow of Death" and the Atomic Bomb Dome quickly became landmarks for the bomb's destructive power and the loss of life.
+To preserve the shadow, in 1959 Sumitomo Bank built a fence surrounding the stone, and in 1967 the stone was covered with tempered glass to prevent its deterioration.

-In 1971, the Hiroshima Branch was planned to be rebuilt.
-The stone around the shadow was cut out and donated to the museum.
+The Hiroshima Branch was rebuilt in 1971.
+The stone steps with the shadow were removed and donated to the Hiroshima Peace Memorial Museum.